6 Fun strategies for teaching reading comprehension

 1. Build a foundation with phonemic awareness

 The foundation of English and language arts skills is phonemic awareness, which is anything students can do in the dark.
 The ability to identify and manipulate individual sounds (phonemes) in spoken words is the basis for language itself.
 We talk before reading.
 If students aren’t successful in phonemic awareness, it predicts reading success or failure.
-That’s why it’s important for teachers to be conscientious and deliberate in teaching this reading skill.
+Because of this, teachers must be conscientious and deliberate in teaching these reading skills and strategies.
 Nearpod’s many visual tools advance phonemic awareness instruction to new levels.
-There’s a vast array of activities teachers can create in Nearpd to teach phonemic awareness to engage and challenge students.
+There’s a vast array of activities teachers can create in Nearpd to teach phonemic awareness and engage and challenge students.
+Grounding reading instruction in background knowledge fosters deeper connections with content, making learning more meaningful.

 Here are a few Nearpod ideas: